Chinese government should provide casualty insurance to delivery drivers

 |Risk of Corruption||Inflow into Stock/Real Estate Market||Stability of Return|

 |Subsidies to riders||Low||Low||High|

-The government can increase the GDP and the employment rate by providing riders with vehicle insurances.
+The government can increase the GDP and the employment rate by providing riders with special-purposed casualty insurances.
 This policy may lead to a (mild) increase in industrial product prices, but it is acceptable and even appreciated in the context of falling industrial product prices.
 This policy, in contrast to other stimuli, is less likely to subject to corruption and inflow into the stock and real estate market and has higher return stability.
-Besides the riders, this policy can be further extended to good and passenger transport.
+Besides the riders, this policy can be further extended to good and passenger transportation in general.